 UK Mediation Services Frequently Asked Questions:

-Ans: Not all the time, however, most conflicts can be resolved.
-Even if full agreements are not reached, mediation helps foster a better understanding of the opposing side.
+Answer: Not all the time, however, most conflicts can be resolved.
+Even if full agreements are not reached, a part agreement, heads of terms can be reached.
+Mediation helps foster a better understanding of the opposing side’s stance.

-Ans: No, you don’t need one.
-You may choose to bring a solicitors for legal guidance before or after mediation.
+Answer: No, you don’t need one.
+You may choose to bring a solicitor for legal guidance, it is always sensible to understand and know your legal position.

-Ans: Yes.
-Everything discussed in mediation is confidential unless all parties involved consent to sharing it.
+Answer: Yes.
+Everything discussed at the mediation is confidential unless all the parties involved consent to sharing it.

-Ans: Most cases are resolved in a few hours to a day.
-A few outliers may take longer, but it will almost always be faster than going to court.
+Answer: Most cases are resolved in a matter of hours to one day.
+It will always be faster than going to court.